Traditional Chinese Architecture 建筑 jiànzhù

 The traditional house design is based around a courtyard.
 Chinese houses (宅院 zhái yuàn) normally comprised a main residence flanked on two sides by walls and smaller rooms to form an enclosed courtyard.
 The windows and doors open onto the courtyard (庭 tíng) rather than the exterior.
 It was designed for the occupation of an extended family, typically three generations.
 The courtyard houses siheyuan are surrounded by narrow lanes in Beijing laid out as a grid network called 胡同 hútòngs and areas of ancient housing are often called hutongs because of this.
 Elsewhere the lanes are called longtangs ➚ and grew up as winding networks with no overall symmetry.

-Larger and grander houses have courtyards nested within courtyards.
+Larger and grander houses have courtyards nested within courtyards but followed the same design.
 The courtyard is flanked on all sides by halls linked by covered walkways 廊 láng.
 The evidence that this style of architecture goes back at least to the Han dynasty comes from clay models of houses that have been found in tombs, so the courtyard design is over two thousand years old.
 In southern China the buildings rose to two floors, while in the north typically only one story.
-There was a belief that the good spirits flew not far above the ground and so high buildings would block their path.
+There was a belief that good spirits flew not far above the ground and so high buildings would block their path.
 The prime dwelling space was on the first floor of the south facing building.
 It was here that the senior members of the extended family (the paternal grandfather and grandmother) usually lived.
-In the most prosperous families, each family group would occupy a separate courtyard.
+In the more prosperous families, each family group would occupy a separate courtyard.

 The main gateway entrance into the courtyard house had two red doors; it was located on the eastern part of the south side conforming to the rules of feng shui.
-Immediately behind the entrance was a solid wall '照壁 zhào bì' that denies direct view or access to the courtyard, in Feng Shui terms it was to keep the evil spirits out (and cold winds too).
+Immediately behind the entrance was a solid, screen wall '照壁 zhào bì' that denies direct view or access to the courtyard, in Feng Shui terms it was to keep the evil spirits out (and cold winds too).
 The largest example of a wall of this type is the Nine Dragon Wall in Beijing made with colored glazed tiles.
+The entrance hall opened into a front courtyard with the formal entrance into the main courtyard that lies to its north side.
 In high status houses the buildings are linked by covered walkways and the servant quarters lie to the north of (behind) the main building.
 They may also have been watch towers at the corners.

 Although the wooden pillars have no capitals the pillars are attached to the roof with elaborate wooden brackets (斗栱 dǒu gǒng).
 These dougongs became more elaborate over the centuries and they can be used to date a building.
 The bracket arm length was a standard proportion of the whole building and all the timbers were cut on multiples of this unit size.
 High status buildings used pillars made from 楠木 nán mù wood - a tough straight conifer from southern China.
 The interior and exteriors walls are not structurally important or load bearing, it is the pillars that take all the weight of the roof.